Dance Department Faculty

 601-965-1422

 Erin Scheiwe Rockwell graduated Summa Cum Laude with a MFA in Dance from California State University, Long Beach (2008) and Cum Laude with a BA in Dance from St. Olaf University (2001).
 Her choreography has been presented nationally by several dance companies, schools, and festival.
 During her four years between degree programs, Rockwell lived in New York City where she enjoyed choreographing for a dance theatre company called Notes In Motion and performing with a variety of independent choreographers.
+Recently, Rockwell was honored to present her choreography at the Kennedy Center for the Performing Arts in Washington D.C. for the American College Dance Association National Conference.

 While studying in California, Rockwell obtained her comprehensive Pilates teacher training with dance specialization through Body Arts and Science International and taught Pilates and modern dance at CSULB.
-She studied directly with master Pilates instructor and dance scientist, Karen Clippinger, who developed a dance specific repertoire based on classical Pilates philosophy and technique.
+She studied with master Pilates instructor and dance scientist, Karen Clippinger, who developed a dance specific repertoire based on classical Pilates philosophy and technique.
 With background in both classical and dance specific Pilates repertoire, she appreciates working with diverse populations to help individuals and groups achieve their specific fitness goals.

 Throughout her career, Rockwell’s interest in technology has inspired her to direct and edit several short dance films, attended and present work at international film workshops/festivals, as well as fuse screendance within her stage choreography.
 She has developed curriculum for Belhaven’s dance department aiming to expand student’s knowledge and creative potential to support their academic and choreographic pursuits.